PatchRhythm/Basic-Space-Game/README.md

 Basic instructions on how to run the game:

 This is a simple Java applet.
 Any system that has Java JRE installed can run a program coded in java without any special software.

+The game right now, destroys enemies but having the player collide with them directly using the arrow controlled player object, which in this case is a ship.
+I'm in the process of adding projectiles.